Accio/AMIDD/README.md

 ## Audience

 This course is designed for all students who are interested in applied mathematics and informatics and their applications in modern drug discovery.
-Though no prerequisite courses are obligatory, elementary understanding of statistics and ordinary differential equations as well as high-school level knowledge in physics, chemistry, and biology are helpful.
+Though no prerequisite courses are obligatory, elementary understanding of statistics, probability, calculus, and ordinary differential equations are helpful.
+High-school knowledge in physics, chemistry, and biology are required.
 Knowledge and proficiency in at least one programming language (preferably C/C++, Java, R, Python, or Julia) is very helpful to try real-world problems.

 ## Content

 The course is designed to be part of the curriculum of applied mathematics for undergraduate and master students to give a high-level overview of applications of mathematics and informatics tools in drug discovery.
 Therefore, while key concepts and principles are introduced, almost all subjects can only be briefly and likely superficially touched.
 Intensive investigations into some subjects, for instance bioinformatics and computational biology, are planned as follow-up courses.

-The course consists of thirteen sessions (90 minutes each), a mid-term presentation, and an final oral examination.
+The course consists of element sessions (90 minutes each), a near-end-term presentation, and an final oral examination.
 Besides an introduction to drug discovery, the sessions will cover (1) bioinformatics and computational biology, (2) cheminformatics and computer-aided drug design, (3) mathematical modelling, and (4) statistics and machine learning.
 The sessions are so arranged that they roughly reflect the linear model of the drug discovery process, including target assessment, screening, lead identification and optimization, preclinical safety evaluation, PK/PD modelling and clinical trials prior to filing and regulatory approval.

 ## Literature